tonyabra/portfolio-2011-2012/README.md

 This uses CSS3 transitions for the rotations and expansion of the label maker tape.
 If the browser is not HTML5 compliant, the message will appear on-load without animations.

-To view this in the browser, visit here: http://aplot.com/portfolio-2011-2012
+To view this code in the browser, visit here: http://aplot.com/portfolio-2011-2012

+To view my current portfolio, click here: http://aplot.com/portfolio